-- -Leaving areas without permission from an adult multiple times. - -Not listening to directions given by an adult when moving from location to location both inside the school and out multiple times. - -If there is a major concern about a student due to safety reasons, parents will be contacted.
+-Leaving areas without permission from an adult multiple times.

+-Not listening to directions given by an adult when moving from location to location both inside the school and out multiple times.

+-If there is a major concern about a student due to safety reasons, parents will be contacted.

-If there is a major concern of a student about attending a field trip due to safety reasons the parent may be fingerprinted at the BOE and attend as a chaperone for their individual child.
+If there is a major concern of a student about attending a field trip due to safety reasons the parent may attend as a chaperone for their individual child.
+Parents must present an ID/Drivers License to be able to attend and receive a visitors badge.